asingh028/Sumologic-API-Call-Scripts/README.md

 https://help.sumologic.com/docs/api/collector-management/collector-api-methods-examples/

 # Delete Collectors which are dead
-Use cautiously as this will be a permanent delete - DeleteCollectors.py. https://help.sumologic.com/docs/api/collector-management/collector-api-methods-examples/
+Use cautiously as this will be a permanent delete the collectors - DeleteCollectors.py. https://help.sumologic.com/docs/api/collector-management/collector-api-methods-examples/